Beware store credit card offers as interest rates hit new highs

 - Americans are piling up credit card debt to cope with inflation

-"Deferred interest is a nasty tactic that a lot of store cards use.
-They will charge you moving forward after the 0% term ends on whatever is left," Rossman said.
+"Deferred interest is a nasty tactic that a lot of store cards use," Rossman said.
 "They may say no interest for 12 months, but if you fail to pay your balance in full [during that period] they go back and later charge you for all interest that would have accumulated."

 Do your homework